aws-samples/http-api-aws-fargate-cdk/README.md

 Our solution leverages the existing applications/ APIs running in AWS Fargate behind a Private ALB inside a VPC and proposes an architecture to expose these APIs securely through HTTP APIs using Amazon API Gateway and AWS PrivateLink.

-The target audience for this blog post are developers and architects who want to architect API based services using the existing applications running inside Amazon VPCs.
+The target audience for this workshop are developers and architects who want to architect API based services using the existing applications running inside Amazon VPCs.

 ## Prerequisites
 In order to implement the instructions laid out in this post, you will need the following: